Syllabus

 First Essay –1787 Constitution

-On Monday, October 10, students will submit a 3-5 page typed, double-spaced essay on a topic about the formation of the 1787 Constitution provided to them in class on Thursday, October 6.
-All essays must use Gordon Wood, Power and Liberty (2021) properly cited with Chicago-style footnotes.
+On Friday, October 17, students will submit a 3-5 page typed, double-spaced essay on a topic about the formation of the 1787 Constitution provided to them in class on the previous Thursday, October 9.
+All essays must use primary sources from the course syllabus and Gordon Wood’s Power and Liberty (2021) properly cited with Chicago-style footnotes.
 Outside research is allowed but not required.
-Additional information will be available on the annotated assignment guidelines at the course site.
 Essays will be graded on depth of analysis, use of evidence, and quality of prose.
 Late essays will be penalized up to 5 points each day.

 Second Essay –Second Founding

-On Tuesday, November 1 [REVISED], students will submit a 3-5 page typed, double-spaced essay on the Reconstruction era constitutional amendments provided to them in class on the previous Thursday, October 27.
-All essays must use Eric Foner, Second Founding (2019), properly cited with Chicago-style footnotes.
+On Friday, November 14, students will submit a 3-5 page typed, double-spaced essay on a topic about the Reconstruction era constitutional amendments provided to them in class on the previous Thursday, November 6.
+All essays must use primary sources from the course syllabus and Eric Foner’s Second Founding (2019), properly cited with Chicago-style footnotes.
 Outside research is allowed but not required.
-Additional information will be available on the annotated assignment guidelines at the course site.
 Essays will be graded on depth of analysis, use of evidence, and quality of prose.
 Late essays will be penalized up to 5 points each day.

 Grade Distribution